 - Protocol: The protocol this Application Type applies to.

 - Port: The port(s) this Application Type monitors.
 (Not the port(s) over which traffic is exclusively allowed.)

 The Configuration tab displays options that control how Intrusion Prevention Rules associated with this Application Type behave.
 For example, the "Web Server Common" Application Type has an option to "Monitor responses from Web Server".
-If this option is deselected, Intrusion Prevention Rules associated with this Application Type will not inspect response traffic.
+If this option is deselected, Intrusion Prevention Rules associated with this Application Type will not inspect response traffic over source port 80.

 Items in the Options tab control how the Deep Security Manager uses and applies the Application Type.
 For example, most Application Types have an option to exclude them from Recommendation Scans.
 This means that if the "Exclude from Recommendations" options is selected, a Recommendation Scan will not recommend this Application Type and its associated Intrusion Prevention Rules for a computer even if the application in question is detected.

 The Assigned To tab lists the Intrusion Prevention Rules associated with this Application Type.